panosangel/alt-wiki/System Configuration - MergerFS & SnapRAID.md

 ```

 ## Installing SnapRAID
-In Ubuntu we have two options for installing SnapRAID.
+In Ubuntu, we have two options for installing SnapRAID.
 From PPA:
 ```bash
 sudo add-apt-repository ppa:tikhonov/snapraid && sudo apt-get update